zain18jan2000/Face-Recognition-based-Attendance-System/README.md

 # Face-Recognization-based-Attendance-System
-An implementation of Attendance System in python.
+A real time implementation of Attendance System in python.

 <h1>Pre-requisites</h1>
 To understand the implentation of Facial recognization based Attendance System you  must have, <br>